 And it promotes professional development for Women in the Tech sector, Community Leaders, and the next generation of African Leaders through the following programs:

 Young African Leaders Initiative Mandela Washington Fellowship (YALI)

 The Young African Leaders Initiative (YALI) is a signature effort to invest in the next generation of African leaders.
 Nearly 1 in 3 Africans are between the ages of 10 and 24, and approximately 60 percent of Africa’s total population is below the age of 35.
 President Obama launched YALI in 2010 to support young African leaders to spur growth and prosperity, strengthen democratic governance, and enhance peace and security across Africa.

 The program provides outstanding young leaders with opportunity to hone their skills at a U.S university and, upon return, support their professional development.
 Individuals who have demonstrated leadership in the public and private or non-profit sectors are ideal candidates for this program.
 Please Click Here for more information.

 TechWomen brings emerging women leaders in Science, Technology, Engineering and Mathematics (STEM) from the Middle East and Africa together with their counterparts in the United States for a professional mentorship and exchange program.
 TechWomen connects and supports the next generation of women leaders in STEM fields by providing them access and opportunity to advance their careers and pursue their dreams.
-Application for 2015 is now open.
+Application for 2018 is now closed.
 Please Click Here for more information.